luord/luord.github.io/content/pages/work.md

 ## On Work

-I like helping people with improving their code—including where that code lives and how it's written and deployed—and I'm sure I can help you if you're currently facing problems with too much technical debt, a slow or tediously manual development cycle, low testing coverage, problems with observability or management of deployments,
+I like helping people at improving their code—including where that code lives and how it's written and deployed—and I'm sure I can help you if you're currently facing problems with too much technical debt, a slow or tediously manual development cycle, low testing coverage, problems with observability or management of deployments,